nilumahato/Computer-Network/Google/what_happens_when_we_type_google.md

 #### 22. TLS Success - Encrypted Channel Established
 - A secure TLS channel is established.
+- **Symmetric Key Storage (Client RAM)**: Both client and server generate the same symmetric key used for encryption and decryption of the data transmitted over this secure channel.

 #### 23. Encrypted HTTP Request
 - The client sends an encrypted HTTP request to the server.

+### Google Server Side (Google Server Public IP: 142.250.207.238)

 #### 24. Encrypted Request Processing
+- **Symmetric Key Storage (Server RAM)**: The server uses the symmetric key stored in its RAM to decrypt the incoming HTTP request.
-- The server processes the encrypted request.
+- The server processes the decrypted request.

 #### 25. Encrypted HTTP Response
 - The server sends an encrypted HTTP response back to the client.

+### Client Side (Client IP: 192.168.1.65)

 #### 26. Decrypt HTTP Response
-- The client decrypts the HTTP response and processes it to render the webpage.
+- The client decrypts the HTTP response using the symmetric key stored in its RAM.

+#### 27. Generate Markup with Style and Interactivity
+- The client processes the decrypted response, which typically contains HTML, CSS, and JavaScript, to generate markup with style and interactivity.

+#### 28. Render Page
+- The browser renders the webpage, displaying the content to the user.

 ### Additional Details: